The Top 10 Souvenirs from Iceland

 2. Solheimar Eco Village (Golden Circle)

-Located within the Golden Circle area, stop by the Solheimar Eco-Village.
+Solheimar Eco-Village sits quietly within the Golden Circle and is well worth a stop.
 It's a sustainable and inclusive community that focuses on eco-friendly living, and it's where you'll find the Vala shop and art gallery.
-It offers a range of handmade products created by local artisans, many of whom live in Solheimar.
+Here, you’ll find a thoughtful collection of handmade soaps, candles, pottery, woolen items, and artwork crafted by artisans who live in the village.

 From handcrafted soaps and candles to pottery, woolen items, and art, each product is made with care and a focus on environmental impact.
 Solheimar also produces organic food and goods, offering things like locally made jams and herbal teas.

 Visiting the village not only supports local artisans but also provides insight into sustainable living practices, making it a perfect stop for travelers interested in meaningful souvenirs.
-It's a one-and-a-half-hour drive from Reykjavik if you have a rental car and a great spot when exploring the main Golden Circle sights.
+Just a 90-minute drive from Reykjavik, it’s a meaningful detour for travelers exploring the Golden Circle by rental car.

 1. UNA Local Product Store (South Coast)